-In March 2013, the board approved the following base salary adjustments for 2013:
+In February 2014, the board approved the following base salaries for 2014:

-- Brian Vaasjo \$725,000

-- Stuart Lee \$385,000
+Brian Vaasjo - \$725,000 Stuart Lee - \$385,000

-- Bryan DeNeve- \$310,000
+- Bryan DeNeve- \$330,000

 - Kathryn Chisholm \$320,000

-- Darcy Trufyn \$320,000
+- Darcy Trufyn \$340,000

 Share-based awards

 Amounts are the grant date fair value of the PSU awards using Towers Watson's binomial lattice valuation methodology, discounted for the vesting restrictions and adjusted for the payout range.
 The committee uses this methodology to determine the grant levels because it is also used in Towers Watson's competitive market analysis.